 Clonazepam should not be taken if you have severe liver disorders or some respiratory conditions.
 It should also not be taken if you are pregnant or breastfeeding.

 Clonazepam can be dangerous if taken with alcohol.
 It can also increase the effect of a number of other drugs with which it should not be taken.
 These include antihistamines, sedatives, tranquilisers, prescription pain medications, muscle relaxants, sleeping pills and drugs for seizures.
 If in doubt, talk to your doctor before taking clonazepam.

 This medication may affect your ability to drive safely, particularly if it makes you feel dizzy or sleepy.
 It can also slow down your reactions.
 Do not drive if clonazepam affects you in this way.

 How does clonazepam work?

-Clonazepam is one of the class of benzodiazepine drugs.
+Clonazepam belongs to a group of drugs called benzodiazepines.
 These slow down nerve messages in the central nervous system.

 Involuntary movements, called tremors, can be a particularly disabling MS symptom, but treatments are available.

 Use our tool to help narrow down the different types of treatments for your MS symptoms.

 0800 032 3839